A Night in Blackpool

-So I got back to my swanky hotel in Blackpool fairly early.
+I was having lots of those at the time.
+So I got back to my swanky hotel fairly early.
 Dark, but fairly early.
 Some caching beckoned, and I toyed with driving back down to Lytham to have a hack at the 20 new caches down there, but I eventually plumped for Carleton and Norcross.
-On reflection, I’d probably have done better in Lytham, but you just don’t know what the form will be when you go somewhere new, and the thing about caching is that you’re always going somewhere new.
+It was not the best night ever, and on reflection, I’d probably have done better in Lytham.
+But you just don’t know what the form will be when you go somewhere new.
+And the thing about caching is that you’re always going somewhere new.
 And if it’s rubbish, you don’t have to go back.

 My stats for the evening were a truly abysmal 10 finds and 10 DNFs.
 There were several points when I swore, and a couple of moments where I nearly jacked it in.
 Like when I’d been out for an hour and had found precisely nothing.
 And when I got back from wading through ankle deep mud for 100 yards looking for what turned out to be find #4.
 And when I reached 10 finds.
 Actually, for that last one, I really did jack it in, but it was nearly a nearly, because I nearly kept going.